palmerr23/Teensy8x8AudioBoard/readme.md

 A PCA9544 I2C multiplexer selects one of the four CODECs on each board.
 There are on-board jumpers to theoretically allow up to eight muxes (boards) to be stacked with a single Teensy.
 Boards may have any address within the range.
 Probing on start-up will assign audio channel TDM slots in increasing order of discovered mux addresses.

-**As of Teensyduino 1.59, EVEN channel samples are not transferred correctly by the Teensy Audio TDM driver.
-The TDMA driver supplied with this library corrects this issue.**
+_As of Teensyduino 1.59, EVEN channel samples are not transferred correctly by the Teensy Audio TDM driver.
+The TDMA driver supplied with this library corrects this issue._

+While up to eight boards may theoretically be stacked, there is a practical limit with the standard Teensy Audio Library TDM driver which provides a 16 x 16-bit duplex TDM interface - that is two 8x8 boards.
+(Note
+Alternate Audio libraries, such as that managed by Jonathan Oakley https://github.com/h4yn0nnym0u5e/Audio/tree/feature/multi-TDM, provide the ability to support more channels.

+At a hardware level, there are jumpers on the PCB to allow alternate DI/DO pins to be used.
+This feature is untested and the Teensy may not be able to drive more than two boards simultaneously, due to reflections and distortion of the high frequency signals by multiple long PCB tracks.
+Please read the hardware notes in this repo before using this feature.

-## Hardware
+## Available Hardware

 There are several boards in the set.